junchenfeng/thesis/thesis.md

     + Check if error persists
     + Check how the response in the vocabulary scaffolding affects the response in routine assessment
 - *Try Adaptive instructional material as vocabulary scaffolding
-- *Better data for measurement error identifcation
+- *Better data for measurement error identification